The Neverending Story of the Eternal Wormhole and the Noisy Sycamore: Quantum gravity in the lab

 \section{Quantum gravity in the lab}

-Advocates of the "quantum gravity in the Lab" program argue: "The ‘quantum gravity in the lab’ program does not need to wait for large error-corrected quantum computers.
+Researchers argue: "The ‘quantum gravity in the lab’ program does not need to wait for large error-corrected quantum computers.
 Progress can be made even in the Noisy Intermediate-Scale Quantum (NISQ) era" \cite{Nezami}.

-There is a problem with this statement.
+The information does not vanish for very low temperatures and chaotic perturbations do not destroy the original entanglement between the two registers, $P$ and $T$ (see section \ref{5}).
+How is this possible?
+Although there is scrambling and quantum chaotic behavior, the weak coupling interaction between $L$ and $R$ entangles $L$ and $R$, and the qubit $P$ is unscrambled.
+This is perfect size winding, which causes teleportation around the scrambling time.
+In the perfect size winding scrambling protocol followed by unscrambling, the teleported qubit is highly error-protected \cite{Gao}.

-As is well known, quantum computers are prone to many errors and the Sycamore quantum device has a large error rate \cite{Kalai}.
+But as is well known, quantum computers are prone to many errors, and the Sycamore quantum device has a large error rate.
+Certain people believe that slow and steady wins the race \cite{Kalai} because the chip might not be very reliable.
 In this state of affairs, "If, at any point in time, a small error occurs, the chaotic dynamics will not undo themselves, and the particle will not make it through the wormhole" \cite{Zlokapa}.

 At large times, a small perturbation can destroy the correlations between the two sides $L$ and $R$ of the quantum system that would otherwise exist without the perturbation.
 Although the qubits of the Sycamore processor are cooled down to cryogenic temperatures and are held in an ultra-high vacuum chamber, the entangled qubits can decohere quickly due to interaction (entanglement) with the environment (incoherent errors).
-The team of researchers writes: "In general, errors can include coherent errors [crosstalk errors and qubit phase] and incoherent sources of noise; in simulations, we assume fully incoherent errors and observe agreement with experimental data" \cite{Jafferis}.
+Jafferis and his team of researchers write: "In general, errors can include coherent errors [crosstalk errors and qubit phase] and incoherent sources of noise; in simulations, we assume fully incoherent errors and observe agreement with experimental data" \cite{Jafferis}.